-Movement / damage returned in 2014 and we were instructed to advise on the causal vegetation and to deliver management proposals which will provide on-going and long term stability, thereby allowing repairs to be undertaken.
+Movement / damage returned in 2014 and Innovation Group were instructed to advise on the causal vegetation and to deliver management proposals which will provide on-going and long term stability, thereby allowing repairs to be undertaken.

-Site investigations were undertaken in both 2014 (Drain survey and the excavation of x2 TP/BH's) and a further limited investigation in 2015 (x1 BH and further drain survey).
+Site investigations were undertaken in 2014 (Drain survey and the excavation of x2 TP/BH's) and a further limited investigation in 2015 (x1 BH and a further comprehensive drain survey to all drain runs in April 2015).

-The results of the above site investigations confirm the following.

-Site Investigations (undertaken in 2014) indicate that the foundations to the front of the property extend to a depth of 500mm below ground level in TP/BH1 and 1200mm in TP/BH2.
+The results of the above site investigations indicate that the foundations to the front of the property extend to a depth of 500mm below ground level in TP/BH1 and 1200mm in TP/BH2.